Aircraft in fiction: Airspeed Horsa

-Albatros fighter (generic)

-An Albatros fighter appears in the 1966 novel In the Company of Eagles by Ernest K Gann.
-The novel is set in 1916 during the First World War and features a German ace pilot Lt Sebastian Kupper of Jasta 76 who, flying an Albatros scout, pursues a burning French aircraft and, in what was intended as an act of mercy, kills the pilot so as to spare him from slowly burning to death.
-The gesture is misinterpreted as an act of murder by one of the French pilot's comrades, Sgt.
-Paul Chamay who vows to seek and kill the German pilot.

 American Eagle A-1

 At least two American Eagle A-1s were employed in the production of the 1930 film Young Eagles which was directed by William A. Wellman and starred Buddy Rogers and Jean Arthur.
 The film portrayed American pilots serving in France during the Great War.
-Although the A-1 was a post-WW1 trainer, the film-makers considered it suitable to portray wartime aircraft.
+Although the A-1 was a post-WW1 trainer, the filmmakers considered it suitable to portray wartime aircraft.
 One Eagle was painted with USAS insignia while a second was painted with German markings.
 Stunt pilot Dick Grace was hired to deliberately crash-land both of them in separate scenes, which severely damaged both aircraft.
 Grace escaped injury on both occasions.

-Avro Anson

-An Avro Anson was used as a "stand-in" to represent the Boeing 247 Race 57 flown in the 1934 England-to-Australia MacRobertson Air Race by Roscoe Turner, in the 1991 Australian television miniseries The Great Air Race.
-Turner was played by Barry Bostwick in the miniseries.

 Avro Ashton

 An Avro Ashton, in its six-engined, Olympus testbed form, appeared as the fictitious Phoenix airliner in Cone of Silence (1960), based on the novel of the same name by David Beaty, a former BOAC pilot.
 This concerned the takeoff problems of the Phoenix, and the subsequent accident investigation; it was based on two takeoff accidents to the de Havilland Comet.